libhal/libhal-display/ARCHITECTURE.md

 ```

 Must be invoked in order to add the appropriate platform libraries to the
 `ConanFile` class.
-These platform libraries are usually `libhal-lpc40`,
+These platform libraries are usually `libhal-arm-mcu`,
-`libhal-stm32f1` and `libhal-micromod`.
+`libhal-linux` and `libhal-micromod`.
 Note that bootstrap must be updated to
 support additional platforms.
 If you attempt to use a profile with a platform
 name outside of what is supported by `libhal-bootstrap` then this API does
 nothing except include `libhal-util`.